 2. Middle managers and rehabilitation case managers have regular performance reviews against injury management performance indicators and return to work outcomes.

-3. The organisation has clearly defined targets and positive performance indicators (both lead and lag) for return to work that are regularly reported to executive meetings.
+3. The organisation has clearly defined targets and positive performance indicators (both lead and lag) for return to work and these are regularly reported to executive meetings.

 4. The organisation’s annual report includes performance against injury management targets or key indicators of injury management performance.